Ramgavar: ADL media

-ADL in Lebanese Politics
+ADL in Lebanese politics

 The Armenian Democratic Liberal Party with its centre-right politics has long been one of the three traditional ethnic Armenian parties in Lebanon alongside the Social Democrat Hunchakian Party (centre-left) and the Armenian Revolutionary Federation (left-socialist).
 But with stronger candidates from its rivals and certainly higher membership and political voting power in the other two, ADL never held representation in the Lebanese Parliament until the end of the 1990s.

 ADL Lebanon won its first-ever parliamentary seat in 2000, as an ally to Rafik Hariri's Future Movement, when the latter opted to form alliances with ADL and the Social Democrat Hunchakian Party to the detriment of the Armenian Revolutionary Federation, the traditional political power maker of Lebanese-Armenian politics.
 The MP and party's leader in Lebanon Hagop Kassarjian was elected in 2000 as part of Hariri's strong Beirut list dominated by the Future Movement and re-elected in 2005 elections as part of March 14 Alliance.
 The Armenian Revolutionary Federation sided at the time with the opposition March 8 Alliance.

-The official MP of the ADL party in the Lebanese Parliament after the 2009 elections is Jean Ogassapian as part of the same March 14 Alliance, although he is not a card-holding member of the party.
+The official MP of the ADL party in the Lebanese Parliament after the 2009 elections was Jean Ogassapian as part of the same March 14 Alliance, although he is not a card-holding member of the party.

-The current president of the Ramgavar party in Lebanon is Sevag Hagopian who is also the editor in chief of the Zartonk Daily, the official organ of the Ramgavar party.
+The Zartonk daily is the official news publication of the Ramgavar party.
+The current president of the Ramgavar party in Lebanon is Avedis Dakessian.